 "It's amazing, but there's not much time to celebrate," Kristan told the IIHF website.
 "We've got a tough game against the U.S. to come."

 United States: Make no mistake, coach Dan Bylsma will have his troops prepared and there will be no way the U.S. overlooks Slovenia.
-However, it's going to be difficult for the Americans to match the intensity level from Saturday, when they survived an eight-round shootout and earned a 3-2 win against Russia, putting themselves in control of their destiny in group play.
+However, it's going to be difficult for the Americans to match the intensity level from less than 24 hours earlier when they survived an eight-round shootout and recorded a dramatic 3-2 win against Russia, putting themselves in control of their destiny in group play.

-Bylsma started Kings goalie Jonathan Quick for a second consecutive game Saturday, and Quick didn't disappoint.
-After a relatively easy 22-save effort in a 7-1 win against Slovakia on Thursday, he had to make 29 stops -- many difficult and under duress -- through 60 minutes of regulation and the five-minute overtime.
+Bylsma started Kings goalie Jonathan Quick for a second consecutive game Saturday and Quick didn't disappoint.
+After a relatively easy 22-save effort in a 7-1 win against Slovakia on Thursday, he had to make 29 stops -- many difficult and under duress -- through 60 minutes of regulation and a five-minute overtime Saturday.
 Quick then stopped five of eight shootout attempts, including the final two he faced.

 If the game Sunday needs the penalty-shot tiebreaker to decide it, safe to say St. Louis Blues forward T.J.
 Oshie will be in Bylsma's plans.
-He scored on the Americans' first attempt against Russia, then went 3-for-5 in the final five rounds (IIHF rules allow the same shooter to repeat as many times as desired after the third round).
+He scored on the Americans' first attempt against Russia and then went 3-for-5 over the final five rounds (IIHF rules allow the same shooter to repeat as many times as desired after the third round).
 The U.S. power play also clicked twice on Saturday, with Anaheim Ducks defenseman Cam Fowler and San Jose Sharks forward Joe Pavelski scoring.